nickynahu/resume/content/authors/admin/_index.md

     date_end: 2017-06-30
     summary: |
       Responsibilities include:
-      - Handling air and ocean shipments and files (AWB/BL procedures, customs compliance, etc) from pickup to delivery to and from worldwide origins and destinations.
+      - Managing air/ocean/road shipments from pickup to delivery to and from worldwide origins and destinations
-      - Maintaining contact with global offices and agents abroad, carriers, suppliers, customers and other vendors and internal departments and stakeholders.
+      - Liaising with global offices and agents abroad, carriers, suppliers, customers and other vendors and internal departments and stakeholders.
-      - Vendor management of air/ocean/trucking carriers and suppliers.
+      - Vendor management of air/ocean/road carriers and suppliers
-      - Training new employees.
+      - Training of new employees
-      - Create and manage all internal external tariff structures and client proposals.
+      - Create and manage all internal external tariff structures and client proposals
       - Local IT management
       - Set up air/ocean/trucking export departments
       - IATA accreditation at AMS airport